AmosNimos/tcg-term/task_list.md

 24. More complex game AI.
 (Singularity 🤖☢️)

 ## General task
+- Cost to duplicate card equivalant to __rarity__, each card can only be duplicated 3 times for a total of 4 copy.
 - A start menu.
 - No-Emoji mode, text only mode
 - Reacreate actuall mtg card.